 Word of advice – you may need to buy two bags to taste test the product, just to be 100 percent sure it’s good.
 Ahem.
 Although they make their candies with a variety of nuts – pecans, almonds, peanuts, hazelnuts, and cashews – I used Original with pecans.
 Feel free to use your favorite nut cluster.
 If you can’t find the minis, no problem!
 Chopping up regular ones work just as well.
 I think I’m going to try peanut next.

-- 1/4 cup caramel sauce + more for drizzle
+- 2 tablespoons caramel sauce + more for drizzle

 - In a small bowl, mix together the cookie crumbs and melted butter until moistened and clumpy.
-Press roughly 2 tablespoons into the bottom of each paper liner and bake 5 minutes.
+Press roughly 1 tablespoon into the bottom of each paper liner and bake 5 minutes.

 - Cool completely at room temperature then chill in the refrigerator for at least 4 hours.